jlleongarcia/jlleongarcia/content/blog/tinker-firebat.md

 {{< details title="Interesting Apps, for W11 and Linux 📌" closed="true" >}}

-Sure!
-Here's the list of applications and tools formatted in Markdown, organized into categories for better readability:
+A list of applications and tools, organized into categories

 ### Virtualization and Remote Access
 - Tailscale